 In a casserole dish, add a good drizzle of mild olive oil (approx 2-3 tablespoons) and sauté the chopped onion until golden.
 Then add the cilantro (fresh coriander) and garlic and sauté for a few more minutes to form the stew base

-Add the diced cubed of lamb or beef fillet and sauté for a few more minutes on medium heat.
+Add the chopped lamb or beef fillet and sauté for a few more minutes on medium heat.
 You can fry the lamb off in a separate pan to avoid a fatty taste

-Chop the potatoes into bitesized chunks approx 2cm wide.
+Chop the potatoes into bitesized chunks approx 2-3 cm wide.
 Add to the onions and meat and gently sauté for a few minutes, drizzling a little more mild olive oil if required

 Add the tomato pureé, 7 spice, black pepper, salt and enough boiling water to cover.
 Bring to a boil then lower the heat to a simmer for around 20 minutes until the potatoes are well cooked.
 You can also add an optional drizzle of pomegranate molasses